codemodsquad/astx/README.md

 ## `$And<...>`

 Matches nodes that match all of the given type annotations.
-This is mostly useful for narrowing down the types of nodes that can be captured into a given variable.
+This is mostly useful for narrowing down the types of nodes that can be captured into a given placeholder.
 For example, `let $a: $And<$type, $elem[]>` will match `let` declarations where the type annotation matches `$elem[]`, and capture the type annotation as `$type`.

 ## | Backreferences

-If you use the same capture variable more than once, subsequent positions will have to match what was captured for the first occurrence of the variable.
+If you use the same capture placeholder more than once, subsequent positions will have to match what was captured for the first occurrence of the placeholder.

 For example, the pattern `foo($a, $a, $b, $b)` will match only `foo(1, 1, {foo: 1}, {foo: 1})` in the following: